-The kidneys do important work in the body filtering blood, removing waste into urine and balancing electrolyte levels.
+The kidneys do vital work in the body filtering blood removing waste into urine, and balancing electrolyte levels.

 Our blood in our bodies passes through the kidneys several times a day.

 The kidneys are located at the back of the abdomen.
 Each kidney is about the size of a fist - 10-12.5cm long.

 Each kidney contains millions of tiny filters called nephrons.
 These filter blood and the waste product they produce is urine.
 This passes through tubes called ureters into the bladder.

 A person can sometimes lose as much as 90% of their kidney function without noticing.

 A person can survive with just one kidney if the other is lost through an accident, disease, or is donated to someone else.

 If both kidneys fail, a person will need kidney dialysis or a kidney transplant to stay alive.